 - What is a non-native species?
-How does it get here? - What type of species are causing problems in our State? - How do non-native species affect the native species; why can't native species compete with them? - What can I do to help? - What are the rules and regulations that govern bringing in non-natives, and how are they implemented? - Do you have a non-native pet, and how are you managing it? - Identify one alien mammal, amphibian, reptile, bird and fish species.
+How does it get here?

+- What type of species are causing problems in our State?

+- How do non-native species affect the native species; why can't native species compete with them?

+- What can I do to help?

+- What are the rules and regulations that govern

+bringing in non-natives, and how are they implemented?

+Do you have a non-native pet, and how are you managing it?
+Identify one alien mammal, amphibian, reptile, bird and fish species.
 Explain how they are impacting other species.
-What program is in place to control them? - How do humans factor into the "alien" species concept?
-Do we affect the ecosystem similarly?
-How?
+What program is in place to control them?
+How do humans factor into the "alien" species concept?
+What do you know about the "python epidemic in the Everglades"??